SIOCODE-Open/perfect-micro-services/README.md

 ## Implementing an API gateway

 The _envoy proxy_ is an open-source _proxy application_, that can be configured via a _YAML file_.
-In this YAML file, we will set up _upstream services_ (our micro-services), and _route requests_ to the correct service based on the path.
+In this YAML file, we will set up _upstream services_ (our microservices), and _route requests_ to the correct service based on the path.
 We want to use the `/service-name` path convention to route requests to the correct service.
 We'll also make envoy listen on `TCP 4000` port, so for example to invoke the `adder` service, we would send a request to `http://localhost:4000/adder`.

 To get started, we need an _envoy proxy config YAML file_.
 We will also generate this via the code generator, since it depends on the services we have defined.
 Let's create a new template, called `envoy-config-yaml.ptemplate.mustache` in the `.projor/template` directory, with the following content: